Red Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- When it comes to the total, the Red Sox and their opponents are 6-3-1 in their previous 10 games.
+- In their previous 10 matchups with a total posted by sportsbooks, the Red Sox and their opponents are 6-3-1 when it comes to hitting the over.

-- The last 10 Red Sox games have not had a spread set by bookmakers.
+- The past 10 Red Sox matchups have not had a spread set by oddsmakers.

 Red Sox Betting Records & Stats

-- Boston has a record of 10-11 in games where bookmakers have it as underdogs of at least +100 on the moneyline.
+- Boston has a record of 3-3 when it's set as an underdog of +135 or more by sportsbooks this season.

-- The Red Sox have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.
+- The Red Sox have an implied victory probability of 42.6% according to the moneyline set by sportsbooks for this matchup.

-- Boston and its opponents have hit the over in 26 of its 40 games with a total this season.
+- Boston and its opponents have gone over the total this season in 27 of its 41 opportunities.

 - The Red Sox have yet play a game with a spread this season.